Notes on the LVP and CVP in $p$-adic Fields: Acknowledgements

 \section{Acknowledgements}

-This work was supported by National Natural Science Foundation of China(No. 12271517).
+This work was supported by National Natural Science Foundation of China(No. 12271517) and National Key R\&D Program of China(No. 2025YFA1017203).
 The idea of computing the maximal order comes from an anonymous referee.
 We extend our sincere appreciation to the referee.